DavidBuerer/winrt-api/windows.ui.xaml.controls.maps/mapinteractionmode.md

 Map responds to the UI control only; the corresponding touch input is disabled.

 ### -field GestureAndControl:4
 Map UI control and touch input are enabled.
-Use PointerKeyboardAndControl, if you want all forms of pointer input; the corresponding UI control is not visible.
+The corresponding UI control is not visible.

 ### -field PointerKeyboardAndControl:4
-Mouse, pen, touch, keyboard, and Map UI control are enabled; the corresponding UI control is not visible.
+All forms of input are enabled: mouse, pen, touch, keyboard, and Map UI control.

 ### -field PointerOnly:5
 Map responds to mouse, pen, or touch only.